In this article, we will discuss the issue of VPN on a router vs. VPN app installed on a device.

 In the first – VPN on a device – we can see a laptop connecting to the internet through a VPN connection.
 This is the way most consumer VPNs are set up.
 This system works just fine.

-Depending on the router operating system (firmware) used, it can be possible to simultaneously connect certain devices to the VPN, whilst having others connect directly to the internet as normal, without a VPN.
+Depending on the router operating system (firmware) used, it can be possible to simultaneously connect certain devices to the VPN while having others connect directly to the internet as normal without a VPN.

 There are several advantages of running a VPN on your router rather than on each device.
-One of the main things I like is the level of control and customization you have over your entire home network when you’re using the higher end firmware of a VPN router.
+One of the main things I like is the level of control and customization over your entire home network when you’re using the higher-end firmware of a VPN router.

-With a VPN router you can connect all your WiFi and wired devices to the internet through the VPN, even devices that don’t support a VPN natively.
-This means that ALL your internet traffic is encrypted by the VPN and the apparent location of your entire network will be that of the VPN server.
+With a VPN router, you can connect all your WiFi and wired devices to the internet through the VPN, even devices that don’t support a VPN.
+This means that the VPN encrypts ALL your internet traffic, and the apparent location of your entire network will be that of the VPN server.

-This set it and forget it method is very good for keeping your home network protected, but I would suggest periodically testing the VPN connection using a tool such as DNSLeakTest, rather than actually forgetting, as VPN connections can go down.
+This ” set it and forget it ” method is very good for protecting your home network.
+Still, I would suggest periodically testing the VPN connection using a tool such as DNSLeakTest, rather than forgetting, as VPN connections can go down.

 It’s clear that encrypting all your internet activity by default will increase the overall security of your network.

-Whilst most websites and services these days actually do encrypt data between the computer and their servers, not all do, and it’s still possible to discover which services you use, even if the attacker can’t actually see what you’re sending and receiving.
+While most websites and services encrypt data between the computer and their servers, not all do, and it’s still possible to discover which services you use, even if the attacker can’t see what you’re sending and receiving.

-In this case, they would start by learning which online services you use so they can create a fraudulent form of contact from that service, with the aim of stealing confidential information.
+In this case, they would start by learning which online services you use so they can create a fraudulent form of contact from that service to steal confidential information.